Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 Blood, water and gore, A juxtaposition of wound dressing, guava leaves pressing, penitent whacking in one frame of a street passion Good Friday, here in Malibay, Pasay, 3 April 2026.

-They walk barefoot under the sun, stopping at Stations of the Cross to pray, dance briefly, or receive paddle strikes from assistants.
-With every stop, Medical Volunteers are there, patching, dressing, squeezing a handful of “Bayabas na Panglanggas.
+Penitents walk barefoot under the sun, stopping briefly at Stations of the Cross to pray, dance, or receive paddle strikes from assistants.
+With every stop, Medical Volunteers stand ready, patching, dressing, squeezing wounds with a handful of “Bayabas na Panglanggas.”

-In an interview with Rhiya Raymundo Catacutan, she revealed that she is already doing this service for the last years.
-She particularly said she inherited this from her forebears, and it is common for the “Taong Malibay” people from Malibay to carry on the tradition.
-She said too, that even though there are already around 8-10 medical volunteers during that Flagellation March, still they need more volunteers since there are “dayo” visiting penitents that are not from Malibay.
+Catacutan has been doing this service for years.
+She says she inherited this from her forebears, and common for the “Taong Malibay” or people from the place to carry on with the tradition.
+She adds that despite the number of volunteers around (8-10), during Flagellation March, they still need more volunteers as volumes of visiting penitents increase.

 A medical volunteer in focus treats the self-inflicted wound with boiled guava leaves antiseptic to prevent infection, here at Malibay, Pasay, 3 April 2026.